Panocular/Interactive-SVG-Template/README.md

     These coordinates can be changed manually, or copied from the XML inside the 'interactiveTemplate.svg' file.

 * The new HTML file can be hosted on your own server or on a Github page.
-* This is an example of a completed file: https://panocular.github.io/case824/